-Explore More of the Central Queensland Highlands’ recent past by learning the fascinating – and oftentimes tragic – story behind the region’s monuments.
+Explore More of the Central Queensland Highlands’ fascinating – and oftentimes tragic – story through the region’s memorials, monuments and markers.

 It was sculpted by renowned sculptor Anton Bruinsma and was opened on 3rd December 1988.

 Blackwater War Memorial Two pine trees grown from seeds taken from the Gallipoli peninsula in Turkey are the highlight of the town’s war memorial in Arthur Street.
 The memorial itself consists of three white columns with top plinth.
 There is a central column that supports an up-turned rifle and helmet, signifying the battlefield grave of a dead serviceman.
 The memorial displays badges of the Armed Forces and all columns are symbolically linked by chains.

 The rocks surrounding the memorial were gathered from a World War 2 training area near Blackwater, adding military significance to the memorial, and the sandstone was from the Walton Creek area near Bluff.
 It is believed the sandstone was originally part of a bridge built by convicts.

 The memorial was erected by the Ladies Auxiliary and the Blackwater RSL, and unveiled on 26 January 1985.
 A local Vietnam Veteran, the late Neville Tickner, was the driving force behind fundraising efforts for this and the Miner’s Memorial.

 Australian Light Horse Monument, Capella According to local lore, the first time Australian troopers wore the now famous emu feathers in their slouch hats was at Peak Downs station during the Great Shearers’ Strike of 1891.
 The locally constructed monument in the Capella Parklands is a striking dedication to the area’s contribution to the history and tradition of Australian armed forces.